gitcla/auth-one/README.md

 ## TODO

-- Write a script to create the Mongo Database and populate users collection
+- Write a script to initialize Mongo database and populate users collection